kammybdeng/portfolioProject/README.md

 # Portfolio Project

 ## Overview
-A Python program that takes a simple spreadsheet with a list of stock tickers and shares, then generates a new spreadsheet with current price and other additional information.
+A Python program that takes a spreadsheet with stock tickers and shares to generate a new spreadsheet with latest prices and other information.

 ## Motivation
-- To build a tracker that helps organize stocks distributed across different platforms without exposing personal data (since this is a local program without any databases) and get the latest price.
-Personally, I'm trying to build a similar replica of the portfolio tracker in [Morning Star](https://www.morningstar.com/) to organize my own stocks without exposing my own data :)
+- Build a tracker that helps organize stocks distributed across different platforms without exposing personal data (since this is a local program without any databases) and get the latest price.
+A similar replica of the portfolio tracker in [Morning Star](https://www.morningstar.com/).
-- To practice OOP principles, proper storage of private keys, usage of logging, etc
+- Practice OOP principles, design patterns, and etc.
+- I'm open to work.
+Please visit my [LinkedIn](https://www.linkedin.com/in/kammy-deng/) if interested and I'm very happy to receive any feedback on my project.

-## Preque and Usage
+## Usage
-Please name your spreadsheet as with two columns (ticker, shares) and place the spreadsheet inside `myFiles` folder.
-See example in `myFiles` folder.
+Please name the first two columns as (ticker, shares) and place the spreadsheet inside `myFiles` folder.
+See examples in `myFiles` folder.

-### Set up your API key
+### Get your API key
-Please set up your API Key at [Financial Modeling Prep](https://site.financialmodelingprep.com/developer/docs/) and set them as your environment variables.
+Please get your free API Key from [Financial Modeling Prep](https://site.financialmodelingprep.com/developer/docs/) and run the following command to set up the key as your environment variables.

 Run command:
 ```